 We believe that, if you have insurance coverage, you should be able to use it for your mental health needs.
 Therefore we are happy to help you navigate your benefits as best we can.
-If your therapist here is an in-network provider for the insurance plans listed above, we will file claims with them directly.
+If your provider here is an in-network provider for the insurance plans listed above, we will file claims with them directly.
 We also have the ability to file out-of-network claims directly with most other insurance plans on your behalf as well.
 Please be sure you understand the fees and process for using your insurance benefits, including required co-pays, co-insurance, deductibles, pre-authorizations, limits of treatment, and limited provider networks.
 You may be able to be reimbursed for all or part of your session fees through your out-of-network benefits or your healthcare savings account (HSA), and you will always have access to your financial statements through your secure client portal.

-We make every effort to provide you with an accurate estimate as to your financial obligations for therapy prior to your initial session.
+We make every effort to provide you with an accurate estimate as to your financial obligations for our services prior to your initial session.
 However it should be understood that this is only an estimate and may change after we file the claim for you.
-We are always happy to answer any questions you have about mental health benefits and your insurance coverage – just email email@example.com and someone will respond as quickly as possible.
+We are always happy to answer any questions you have about mental health benefits and your insurance coverage – just email firstname.lastname@example.org and someone will respond as quickly as possible.

 Payment & Fees

 We require clients to keep a credit or debit card on file for ease of payment.
 Please note that all session fees, co-pays, or co-insurance amounts are due at the time of service unless you have made other arrangements prior to your session.

 The private pay fee for a standard 53-minute session varies by provider, ranging from $135-$190/session.

 The private pay fee for a standard 53-minute session varies by provider, ranging from $135-$190/session.
 Please note that couples therapy can be covered by insurance when one partner has a diagnosed mental health condition.
 If you have questions about the benefits and drawbacks of using insurance in this way, feel free to get in touch with us so we can talk with you further.